Community integration: Recreation

 Being in the community has meant being part of local activities and events in towns, cities, and suburbs.
 Recreational integration is one facet of inclusion and community access.
 School-and-recreation integration was promoted in the US, Canada, and Australia.
 On the local level, concerns have included acceptance and friendships, support services, site accessibility, group size, and "truly integrated" (in contrast to side-by-side) activities; in Great Britain, for example, community opportunities were sought for people to belong, contribute and make friends.
 Recreational funding has also often been tied to facilities, and community integration involves staffing changes in environments such as the YMCA.

-Recreational inclusion may be a camp, a neighbourhood centre, a girls' softball league, school sports or technology clubs, a community choir, or a public-speaking course as integrated social participation.
+Recreational inclusion may be a camp, a neighborhood center, a girls' softball league, school sports or technology clubs, a community choir, or a public-speaking course as integrated social participation.
 Auto-related examples include an amusement-park car track; car shows, bike nights and car cruise-ins, and model-car racing.